API-Skeletons/doctrine-orm-graphql/docs/driver.rst

 The ``connection`` function returns a wrapper for an entity type.
 This wrapper, in combination with the ``resolve`` and ``pagination`` functions, implements the `GraphQL Complete Connection Model <https://graphql.org/learn/pagination/#complete-connection-model>`_.
+You may pass a second parameter to the ``connection`` function to specify the custom event name to fire for the entity definition event.

   .. code-block:: php